wkhere/stackless/Doc/library/io.rst

 .. moduleauthor:: Guido van Rossum <guido@python.org>
 .. moduleauthor:: Mike Verdone <mike.verdone@gmail.com>
 .. moduleauthor:: Mark Russell <mark.russell@zen.co.uk>
+.. moduleauthor:: Antoine Pitrou <solipsis@pitrou.net>
+.. moduleauthor:: Amaury Forgeot d'Arc <amauryfa@gmail.com>
-.. sectionauthor:: Benjamin Peterson
+.. sectionauthor:: Benjamin Peterson <benjamin@python.org>

 The :mod:`io` module provides the Python interfaces to stream handling.
 The builtin :func:`open` function is defined in this module.

 At the top of the I/O hierarchy is the abstract base class :class:`IOBase`.
 It defines the basic interface to a stream.
-Note, however, that there is no seperation between reading and writing to streams; implementations are allowed to throw an :exc:`IOError` if they do not support a given operation.
+Note, however, that there is no separation between reading and writing to streams; implementations are allowed to throw an :exc:`IOError` if they do not support a given operation.

 Extending :class:`IOBase` is :class:`RawIOBase` which deals simply with the